-We love Thanksgiving in our house.
-It is a day about being at home, being thankful and eating.
-Here are some traditions I love to do with my family.
-Maybe you would like to share some with yours!
+We love Thanksgiving at our house.
+It is a day about being at home, being thankful, and eating.
+Creating positive traditions with your family is a way to build happiness, great memories, and even gratitude.
+Anticipation of a good tradition is everything for a kid and sometimes even adults too.
+Here are some fun Thanksgiving traditions to try in your family this year.
+Maybe you would like to share some with yours!?

 I always enjoyed this tradition with my mom.
-Excitement was big for the giant balloons, marching bands and of course at the end, SANTA!
-There is usually singing and dancing happening in the living room as the musical guests and musical numbers are performed.
-I like hearing the history of certain balloons and floats.
+The excitement was BIG.
+We loved the giant balloons, marching bands, and of course at the end, SANTA!
+There is always singing and dancing happening in our living room as the musical guests and musical numbers are performed.
+I love hearing the history of certain balloons and floats.
 My children like to look for familiar cartoon characters as they watch.

-This is mostly because dinner cooking is in full swing during lunch, so that meal is tiny and/or forgotten.
+We have a big breakfast because dinner cooking is in full swing during lunch, so that meal is tiny and/or forgotten.
 This year for breakfast, we are making turkey pancakes with apple slice feathers and scrambled eggs on the side.
-I will update with a photo once we have made our creations.
+I will update you with a photo once we have made our creations.